Narrative tension, character development, and verisimilitude are among the least interesting things writing can achieve. But that’s not all…

 We know now that the text is not a line of words releasing a single ‘theological’ meaning (the ‘message’ of the Author-god) but a multi-dimensional space in which a variety of writings, none of them original, blend and clash.
 The text is a tissue of quotations drawn from the innumerable centres of culture.

-There is a scene in the film The Road, by Darezhan Omirbaev, in which the protagonist—a film director—gives a long and pompous speech to a theatre audience at the premier of his latest work.
-Then the film begins, but it is not his film: the projectionist has put on a martial arts movie by mistake.
-The director runs to the projection room to have the mistake corrected but is advised against: the audience is clearly enjoying this wrong movie, and are likely to riot if it is changed.
+There is a scene in the film The Road, by Darezhan Omirbaev, in which the protagonist—a film director—gives a long and heartfelt (even if pompous) speech to a theatre audience at the premier of his latest work.
+Then the film begins, but it is not his film: by mistake the projectionist has put on a martial arts movie.
+The director runs to the projection room to have the mistake corrected but is advised otherwise: the audience is clearly enjoying this wrong movie, and are likely to riot if it is changed.
 Dejected, the director leaves for the theatre’s washroom, where he intends to kill himself.
 He produces a gun, but puts it away just as quickly, embarrassed by the entry of another.